-MWA: Each County has a local bus/transportation system, but it is a local system with no options across the counties.
+Each County has a local bus/transportation system, but it is a local system with no options across the county lines.
 Some counties, such as Washtenaw, have a set bus system that covers much of the heavily trafficked areas in the County while others, like Livingston, have a relatively affordable, on-call system, subject to certain restrictions.
 Locating other transportation options will be an on-going activity for the Consortium.
-In Lenawee County, an agreement is in the process of negotiation with Lenawee Transportation to use JARC and MDOT funding to fund a van to transport job seekers to/from the Service Center.
+Previously, Lenawee County, had an agreement with Lenawee Transportation to use JARC and MDOT funding to fund a van to transport job seekers to/from the Service Center.
+This agreement ended in 2022 due to insurance liability concerns on behalf of the transportation agency.